-Udit Singhal is the founder of Glass2Sand, an environment-friendly zero waste ecosystem that addresses the growing menace of glass waste in Delhi.
+Udit Singhal is the founder of Glass2Sand, an environment-friendly zero waste ecosystem and a “no glass to landfills” movement that addresses the growing menace of glass waste in India by crushing glass bottles into sand.
 At home, he discovered empty glass bottles that were no longer being picked up for recycling or reuse – it emerged that these bottles were being dumped into landfills, where they wouldn’t decompose for a million years!

-The “Drink Responsibly, Dispose Responsibly” campaign has been extremely effective in inking partnerships with 10 diplomatic missions and hospitality institutions and enlisting the support of 65+ collection volunteers.
-About 8,000 glass bottles have been stopped from reaching the landfill and crushed into 4,800 kilograms of high-grade silica sand.
-Udit expects to leverage the modularity of his initiative to rid the city of waste bottles through an ever-expanding volunteer network.
+The “Drink Responsibly, Dispose Responsibly” campaign has been extremely effective in inking partnerships with 16 diplomatic missions and hospitality institutions and enlisting the support of 160+ collection volunteers.
+14,000+ glass bottles have been stopped from reaching the landfill and crushed into 8,400+ kilograms of high-grade silica sand.
+Udit expects to leverage the modularity of his initiative to rid the Delhi and other parts of the country of waste bottles through an ever-expanding volunteer network.

-Udit is a freshman at University College London.
+Udit is a first-year student at University College London.
 He expresses himself through art, codes and develops websites, and unwinds on the golf course.
-And, actively advocates creative synergies.
+And, actively advocates creative synergies